 - allocate an appropriate amount to each budget category, based on its priority

 - don’t pass judgment on what you deem “valuable”; include eating out with friends or going to the movies if these things truly add value to your life!

 #17 A budget helps you live within your means

 As mentioned earlier, a budget acts like guard rails for your finances.
 It keeps you within safe borders so you don’t fall into a financial crisis.

 When you stay inside those boundaries, you learn to live within your means.
 Without them, it’s too easy to overspend, create excessive debt, and spend money you don’t have.

 A good spending plan provides the structure to avoid lifestyle inflation while still having a satisfying life and achieving your financial goals.
-This means less stress and more confidence about your future.
+This means less stress and more confidence in your future.

 How to use your budget to live within your means:

-- make sure all of your monthly expenses are paid by your cash income (paychecks, monetary gifts, tax refunds, etc.)
+- make sure all of your monthly expenses are paid with your cash income (paychecks, monetary gifts, tax refunds, etc.)

 - always include a savings category for emergency expenses in order to avoid debt